daodu-tobi/Nrega-Analysis--Power-Bi/README.md

   - For full effectiveness of the scheme budget distribution should be well monitored to avoid lack of funds in some states

-  - Adding more budgets to the scheme will create more employment in states with more districts thereby more active workers for the completion of projects.
+  - Adding more budgets to the scheme will create more employment in states with more districts thereby allowing more active workers for the completion of projects.